eclab/edisyn/README.md

 patch are replaced with the old patch.
 Then Edisyn will then send the patch to the synthesizer.

 * *Randomize* randomizes the editor's current patch, then sends it to the synthesizer.

+* *Reset* resets the editor's current patch to its initialized state, then sends it to the synthesizer.

 * *Send Patch* sends the current patch to the synthesizer.
 This isn't actually used much since other commands send the patch automatically.